 Forms clumps or small colonies with well developed roots and will thrive in a range of soils that are well-draining with adequate organic content that is not consistently wet.
-Plant in a shaded wildflower garden with moderately dry soil with other shade tolerant flowers, grasses, or spring ephemerals.
+Plant in a shaded wildflower garden with moderately dry soil amongst other shade tolerant flowers, grasses, or spring ephemerals.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)